 Join our newsletter subscriber list to receive a “taste of Provence” twice a month.
-When you sign-up, you receive a free copy of our latest seasonal menu for some culinary inspiration.
+When you sign up, you receive a free copy of our latest seasonal menu for culinary inspiration.
 Our newsletters highlight articles from these categories – Explore, Taste, Stay and Inspire.

 Explore – Boutique Travel – There is nothing better than credible local knowledge when you travel.
 Our articles feature road trip itineraries, top reasons to visit a location, insider’s travel tips and recommended small-group tours.

 Taste – Food & Beverage – You love food and wine but don’t want to waste your hard-earned money on mediocre culinary experiences.
-Enjoy the mouth-watering archive of posts on feature restaurants, chef profiles, artisan food products, cooking schools, wine tours and culinary adventures in the region.
+Enjoy the mouth-watering archive of posts on feature restaurants, chef profiles, artisan food products, cooking schools, wine tours and regional culinary adventures.

-Stay – Accommodation & Real Estate – At Perfectly Provence, we feature specific private properties, luxury hotels, self-catered rentals and other accommodation options in the region.
-Nothing will turn a holiday sour faster than poor accommodation.
+Stay—Accommodation & Real Estate—At Perfectly Provence, we feature specific private properties, luxury hotels, self-catered rentals, and other accommodation options in the region.
+Nothing turns a holiday sour faster than poor accommodation.

 Inspire – Lifestyle & Culture – Provence has inspired famous artists, incredible architecture and quality craftsmanship.
 You are in the right place for information on artists, art galleries and museums, cultural experiences, home décor, interior design, artisan craft, and photography in the region.